Research Focus » Institute of Reconstructive Neurobiology

 Sialic acid based therapy approaches of neurodegenerative diseases

 Sialic acid binding immunoglobulin-like lectin-11 (SIGLEC-11) is a primate-lineage specific receptor expressed on human tissue macrophages and microglia that binds to α2.8-linked oligosialic and polysialic acids (polySias).
 Soluble low molecular weight polySia with an average degree of polymerization 20 (polySia avDP20) interacts with SIGLEC-11 and consequently facilitates anti-inflammatory signalling on human macrophages.
 Activation of the SIGLEC-11 receptor by polySia avDP20 therefore leads to anti-inflammatory and anti-oxidative effects on human phagocytes.
-Our group is studying the therapeutic potential of low molecular weight polysialic acid as an anti-inflammatory molecule to protect neurons in in vitro and in vivo neurodegenerative model systems.
+Our group is studying the therapeutic potential of low molecular weight polysialic acid as an anti-inflammatory molecule to protect neurons in in vitro and animal model systems.

 Methods and Techniques of the Neural Regeneration Group